-Planning and development in Halls Creek is guided by the Halls Creek Town Planning Scheme No.1.
+Planning and development in Halls Creek is guided by the Shire of Halls Creek Local Planning Scheme No.2.

 Similar Schemes exist for every local government area in the State of WA and the purpose of them is to set aside land for future development, and provide policies and controls to ensure that use and development is orderly and properly planned.

-A town planning scheme is generally comprised of a zoning map and Scheme text.
+A local planning scheme is generally comprised of the scheme text and maps.

 Within the text lies the zoning table, which sets out the different uses permitted in each zone - together with provisions for that use.